mengyu-yang/ISSA/README.md

 where `{dataset_dir}` is the folder where you saved the datasets and `{output_dir}` is the folder where you want to save weights and results to.
 The rest of the hyperparameters, specified using argparse arguments, are set to default values used within the paper.

-### FID experiment
+### FID Experiment
-Omniglot
+Omniglot:
-* bash omni_fid.sh 1 omni_fid
+> bash omni_fid.sh 1 omni_fid

-CelebA
+CelebA:
-* bash celeba_fid.sh 1 celeba_fid
+> bash celeba_fid.sh 1 celeba_fid

-### identity accuracy experiment
-1. Omniglot, train the classifier first
+### Identity Accuracy Experiment
+Omniglot:
-* train the classifier by using train_classifier() in omni_accuracy.py
+* Train the classifier first by using train_classifier() in `omni_accuracy.py`
-* bash omni_accuracy.sh 1 omni_accuracy
+> bash omni_accuracy.sh 1 omni_accuracy

-2. CelebA, obtain pre-trained face classifier from https://github.com/deepinsight/insightface
+CelebA, obtain pre-trained face classifier from https://github.com/deepinsight/insightface
-* bash celeba_accuracy.sh 1 celeba_accuracy
+> bash celeba_accuracy.sh 1 celeba_accuracy

 ## ISSA_experimental

 This folder uses the codebase from the [official PyTorch implementation of StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorch).
 Changes are made to convert it to the ISSA training procedure.

+### Environment Setup

+`stylegan2.yml` lists the dependencies I used.
+There may be some additional packages in there that may not be required.
+Based off the official conda cheatsheet, you can create an environmental from this file using

+> conda env create --file stylegan2.yml

+### Data

+The experimental model has been mainly tested on the CelebA dataset.
+To prepare the data, first download the raw dataset.
+You should get a folder with all the CelebA images in it (no subfolders).
+Use `dataset_tool.py` to process the images.
+Documentation can be found in the official repo linked above.
+As an example, the command I used is

+> python dataset_tool.py --source {dir_to_raw_dataset} --dest {dataset_name}.zip --width 64 --height 64

+Note that within `dataset_tool.py`, on line 61, I hardcoded the location of the CelebA json file that the code required to assign labels to each image.
+The original code didn't seem to work and some changes have been made to make it accomodate labeled data.
+Take a look at `celeba_train.json` to see what the required format is like.

+### Training

+There are 2 bash `.sh` files that are used to run and train the models. `run_NABirds_baseline.sh` runs a mostly baseline version of ISSA implemented on StyleGAN2 modules. `run_NABirds_iae.sh` has the additional feature of being able to swap in different loss functions and modules (either DCGAN or StyleGAN2) for the encoder, generator, and discriminator.
+The full list of training parameters can be found as click options in `train.py` and `train_issa_swap.py`.